Neuropathic pain is a painful sensation that occurs due to damaged or poorly working nerves. The pain may be long-lasting.

 Depending on your condition, you may also be referred to a pain specialist who can help you manage your pain.

 Talk with your doctor about the best treatment plan for you.
 Treatment options include:

-There are a number of medicines that are effective for treating neuropathic pain.
+There are a number of medications that are effective for treating neuropathic pain.
 Some of these, like antidepressants, were created to treat other conditions.
 They have also been found to be useful for treating nerve pain.

 Your doctor may advise nerve decompression.
 If pressure on the nerve is causing pain, surgery can relieve it.
 This can help decrease the pain or make it go away.